cianmscannell/cianmscannell.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor (tenure-track) in <a href="https://tue-image.nl/">Medical Image Analysis</a> at the Eindhoven University of Technology.
-My primary research interest is the development of deep learning models for medical image analysis  robust and reliable
+My primary research interest is the development of robust and reliable deep learning models for medical image analysis.

 I am currently working with a team of students and collaborators towards this goal.
 Previously, I studied Mathematical Sciences at University College Cork, Ireland.